You must perform various administrative tasks to set up, maintain, and use a database that contains LOBs.

 A control file field corresponding to a

-BFILE column consists of column name followed by the
+BFILE column consists of the column name followed by the

 BFILE directive takes as arguments a